Quantifying the Role of 3D Fault Geometry Complexities on Slow and Fast Earthquakes: Abstract

 \section{Abstract}

-Traditional models of slow slip events (SSEs) often oversimplify fault geometry, yet imaging studies show that real subduction faults are segmented and complex.
-We investigate how fault interactions influence slip behavior using 3D quasi-dynamic earthquake sequence simulations of two parallel faults with uniform rate-weakening friction, accelerated with hierarchical matrices.
-Our results identify four slip regimes—periodic earthquakes, coexisting SSEs and earthquakes, only SSEs, and complex sequences—while a single planar fault under the same conditions produces only earthquakes.
-We quantify fault interaction using the maximum Coulomb stress induced on a target fault by unit, spatially uniform stress drop on a neighboring fault.
-Because the source stress drop is normalized, the metric depends only on geometry and is independent of friction and nucleation length, and it can be extended to arbitrary fault configurations.
-The occurrence of SSEs is confined to an intermediate range of interaction strength.
-We also reproduce the observed moment-duration scaling and show that it depends on event detection thresholds.
-These results demonstrate that complex fault geometry can naturally generate both slow and fast earthquakes through evolving traction heterogeneities.
+Traditional models of slow slip events (SSEs) oversimplify fault geometry, although imaging shows subduction faults are segmented and complex.
+We examine how fault interactions control slip behavior using 3-D quasi-dynamic earthquake sequence simulations of two parallel faults with uniform rate-weakening friction accelerated by hierarchical matrices.
+Four regimes emerge—periodic earthquakes, coexisting SSEs and earthquakes, only SSEs, and complex sequences—whereas with the same friction condition a single planar fault produces only earthquakes.
+We quantify interaction using the maximum Coulomb stress induced on a target fault by a spatially uniform unit stress drop on a neighboring fault.
+Because the stress drop is normalized, the metric depends only on geometry and is independent of friction, allowing extension to arbitrary fault systems.
+SSEs occur only at intermediate fault interaction strengths.
+At low interaction strengths, the system produces regular, periodic earthquakes.
+At high interaction strengths, fault interactions generate complex earthquake sequences with irregular recurrence and variable magnitudes.
+Simulations reproduce observed moment–duration scaling and show sensitivity to detection thresholds.
+These results demonstrate geometric complexity alone generates both slow and fast earthquakes through evolving traction heterogeneity.